Kole Calhoun Preview, Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in MLB.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in the league.

-- The Blue Jays have a 3.71 team ERA that leads all league pitching staffs.
+- The Blue Jays have a 3.72 team ERA that is No. 1 among all league pitching staffs.

-- His most recent appearance came on Saturday against the Cincinnati Reds, when the right-hander went six innings, surrendering two earned runs while allowing three hits.
+- In his last time out on Sunday against the Cincinnati Reds, the left-hander tossed five innings, giving up no earned runs while surrendering four hits.

+- The 36-year-old has an ERA of 1.89, with 7.1 strikeouts per nine innings, in four games this season.
+Opponents have a .214 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.